No3Mc/Goodreads-Dataflow-Book-Analytics/README.md

 To verify that the changes to the new products collection were successful, display the title, authors, and genre of the book with highest number of pages.
 [1 mark]

+Using $lookup operator, fetch the complete information of 50% of books with their authors and genres using pxxxxxxx_books collection.
+Track the speed of the query.
+[3 marks]

+Using the pxxxxxx_books_adm collection, fetch the same information as above.
+Track the speed of the query.
+[3 marks]

+Compare the performance results of 7(5) & 7(6) above and write a brief discussion about the results.
+[4 marks]

 8.0 [WEEKLY JOURNALS](https://github.com/No3Mc/NOSQL-DMnP/blob/main/Final%20Submission/README.md#80-weekly-journals-10-marks)